Nihlus/zalloc/README.md

 Currently, this header contains two fields - a magic signature that marks the region as being allocated by `zalloc`, and the byte size of the following memory region.
 The header and its layout is to be considered an internal implementation detail, and should not be accessed by consumers.

+### Drawbacks?
+Allocation and deallocation incurs a small CPU overhead, because the memory is explicitly zeroed in both operations.

+Allocated memory blocks carry a memory overhead of 12 bytes per block.